This blog may contain affiliate links. Read our disclosure policy for more info.

 There is a produce market, a fish market, a flower market, and other outdoor vendors and smaller market spaces in the surrounding area.
 You will have to walk outdoors between these markets because they are each located in standalone buildings, so don’t be fooled when, despite the name, you don’t see one central building.

-To make sure you don’t get lost and get to see the highlights here, you can actually take a tour of these markets – there’s that much to see!
-It takes about 3 hours, and you get to bike around instead of walking, and you get lots of time to explore the market spaces.
+To make sure you don’t get lost and get to see the highlights of both the market and the city, you can actually take a tour of this market on this Santiago city walking tour – there’s that much to see!
+The tour allows you to walk around and explore for 2 hours.

 22. Enjoy the nightlife in Bellavista